SeergiCureero/Morse-Converter/README.md

 However I recomend reading the PySerial documentation

 Not all the code is mine but I made this project a long ago and I don't remember where I copied code from.
-If I remember, I would credit the source
+If I remember, I will credit the source

 Sorry :(